-Although making that payment each month is struggle enough, your student loan payment can actually increase as time goes on.
-Find out which factors impact your monthly payment and what you can do to reduce or lock in your payment so you don’t pay more down the road.
+The good news is that there are ways that you can manage — and even reduce — your student loan payments.
+Find out which factors impact your monthly payment and what you can do to reduce or lock in your payments so you don’t pay more down the road.

-Here are the four most common reasons behind an increase in your monthly student loan bill.
+Here are the four most common reasons why your monthly student loan payment may go up:

-If your income was low after graduation, and you couldn’t afford your federal student loan payments on a Standard Repayment Plan, you might have signed up for a Graduated Repayment Plan.
-With this option, your payments start off low and gradually increase over time.
+If your income was low after graduation and you couldn’t afford your federal student loan payments on a standard repayment plan, you might have signed up for a graduated repayment plan, which allows you to pay off your loan over 10 years.
+With this option, your payments will start off low and gradually increase over time.

-Presumably, as you progress in your career, you’ll earn more money and be able to afford the higher payments later.
-However, your payments increase every two years with a Graduated Repayment Plan, whether you’re earning more money or not.
+Presumably, as you progress in your career, you’ll earn more money and be able to afford higher payments.
+However, your payments increase every two years with a graduated repayment plan, whether you’re earning more money or not.

 2. Your salary increased

 For those struggling to keep up with their federal loan payments on a small salary, an income-driven repayment (IDR) plan can be a huge help.
-With an IDR plan, your monthly payments are capped at 10 to 20 percent of your discretionary income and your repayment term is extended.
-This reduces your payments to make them more manageable.
+With an IDR plan, your monthly payments are capped at 10% to 20% of your discretionary income and your repayment term is extended to 20 to 25 years, depending on the plan.
+This reduces your monthly payments to make them more manageable.

 3. You have a variable interest rate

-Federal student loans all have fixed interest rates, meaning the rate stays the same for the life of the loan.
+All federal student loans have fixed interest rates, meaning the rate stays the same for the life of the loan.
 However, private student loans are different.
 When you take out private student debt, you can choose between a fixed interest rate or a variable interest rate.

-Variable interest loans often have lower interest rates than fixed loans at first, but they can fluctuate over time depending on market trends.
-If your variable interest rate increases, your loan will accrue more interest, and you will have to make a larger payment each month.
+Variable interest loans, also called floating interest loans, often have lower interest rates than fixed loans at first, but the interest rate can fluctuate over time depending on market trends.
+If your variable interest rate increases, your loan will accrue more interest and you will have to make a larger payment each month.

 4. You deferred your loans

-Many people defer their loans, pausing their monthly payments while they go back to school, search for work, or deal with economic hardship.
+In some instances, people defer their loans, pausing their monthly payments while they go back to school, search for work or deal with economic hardship.
 While temporarily deferring student loan payments can prevent you from becoming delinquent on your loans, it can also cause your loan balance to increase.

 Depending on the type of loans you have, such as unsubsidized federal loans or private loans, interest will continue to accrue on your loan during deferment.
-That growing interest can cause your overall balance to increase.
+That growing interest can cause your overall balance to increase and result in a higher total loan cost.
 Once you start making payments again, you could end up with a bigger bill.

-If monthly payment fluctuations make it difficult to manage your student loans, there are two ways to get a fixed interest rate and a set monthly payment.
+If monthly payment fluctuations make it difficult for you to manage your student loans, there are two ways to get a fixed interest rate and a set monthly payment.

 2. Refinance to a fixed-rate loan

-If you have private student loans with a variable interest rate, you can refinance them into a new loan.
+If you have private student loans with a variable interest rate, you can refinance them into a new loan if you qualify.
 By refinancing, you take out a new loan for the amount of your old one, paying your old debt off and working with a new lender.

 When you refinance, you can choose a fixed interest rate loan and decide to extend or shorten repayment term.
-Depending on the terms you choose, refinancing your student loans can help you save money, too.
+Depending on the terms you choose, including the interest rate and length of the new loan, refinancing your student loans could help you save money, too.